vprelovac/python-speed/README.md

 ```

 We see interesting evolution of Python.
 Python 2.7 is still fastest overall thanks to superior string/regex performance.
 Python 3.8 is about 10% faster than 3.7.
 Pypy is immensely faster working with stack but has slower string performance than vanilla Python.

+Edit 03/04/2021: Pypy maintainer responded to the benchmark, and patched pypy.
+As a result, the latest pypy nightly has better string performance.